erozonachi/node-db3-challenge/queries.md

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

+SELECT c.categoryname, COUNT(p.productid) AS Product_Count
+FROM categories AS c
+JOIN products AS p ON c.categoryid = p.categoryid
+GROUP BY c.categoryid;

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.